Join us Tuesday nights in Reeder’s Alley July, August, and September 2025!

 COMMUNITY PARTNER HOTEL

 Visiting from out of town, have relatives who need a place to stay, or just want a staycation downtown?
-Doubletree by Hilton Helena Downtown — located just steps from Reeder’s Alley and in the heart of the downtown walking mall — is offering a $199 rate to all patrons who book a Tuesday stay during the months of July, August, and September.
-(If you book multiple nights that include a Tuesday night, the special rate will apply to all nights!).
-Must book using this link to secure your RASS rate!
+Doubletree by Hilton Helena Downtown — located just steps from Reeder’s Alley and in the heart of the downtown walking mall — is offering a special rate to all patrons who book a Tuesday stay during the months of July, August, and September.
+(And, as a special bonus…if you book multiple nights that include a Tuesday night, the special rate will apply to all nights!).
+Must book using our RASS Special Rate hotel booking link to secure your RASS rate!

 LODGING ACROSS HELENA